-- Preheat oven to 350 degrees F. Line a baking pan with parchment paper (mine was about 8×10).
+- Preheat oven to 350 degrees Fahrenheit.
+Line a baking pan with parchment paper.

-- In a medium sized bowl, add the apple filling ingredients (chopped apples, maple syrup, brown sugar and spices) and mix until thoroughly combined.
+- In a medium-sized bowl, add the apple filling ingredients (chopped apples, maple syrup, maple sugar and spices) and mix until thoroughly combined.

 - Add the wet mixture to the dry and mix well.
 Set aside 1/2 cup of the oat base mixture for topping.
 Pour the remaining oat mixture onto the square pan and press down with fingers.
 Use a pastry roller to smooth out if desired.
 Pour on apple filling and smooth out.